csstools/mdcss/README.md

 Developing themes requires a basic understanding of [creating and publishing npm packages](https://docs.npmjs.com/misc/developers).

+### Forking the boilerplate theme

+The boilerplate theme makes it easy to create new themes.
+Visit the [boilerplate theme] project page, fork the project, and follow the instructions.
+They really are as simple as running `npm install`.

+To learn more about themes, continue reading.

+### Creating a new theme

 To get started; in a new npm package directory, create an `index.js` file that exports a function.

 ```js